Franz Liszt was the greatest sight reader who ever lived.

 Of course you’re going to observe the composer’s tempo guidelines, but you’ll have room for interpretation as the performer.
 The most important thing when you’re choosing a tempo for sight reading is that it not prohibit you from getting through the piece successfully.
 And the most common tempo mistake made by inexperienced sight readers is to choose one that’s too fast.

 The way to ensure that you don’t choose a tempo that’s too fast is to base it around the most difficult passage.
 While you’re looking over the music just before playing, find the part that looks most challenging.
-Finger through it on your instrument at the tempo you have in mind and be confident you can get through without making slew of mistakes.
+Finger through it on your instrument at the tempo you have in mind and be confident you can get through without making a slew of mistakes.
 If you don’t think you can, slow down the tempo a bit at a time until you have one that works.

 4. Learn to look ahead